LionelBirglen/OpenSourcePlanarCableRobot/README.md

 ![Cable Robot](CableRobotFinalVersion.jpg?raw=true "Title")

-All design and programming by Mikael Arslan and Lionel Birglen.  <br />
+All designs and programs by Mikael Arslan and Lionel Birglen.  <br />
 2022-...